LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 > If we make the content on the web better is there a requirement for a chatbot because they can get the relevant information just on the website?

+The availability of webchat to match user needs was an issue that was also identified in Bolsover;

+> One of the users that came in for Bolsover did say that they found it frustrating that there wasn't a web chat available out of hours so obviously we are providing within hours but people are wanting to do these things from home in an evening

 ### Cheltenham

 Claire Cook ran a second week of interviews at Cheltenham.
 She found interviews for waste and recycling easier than for planning the previous week, with the subject being much easier to control.